 Small water distribution system units have thus been created, each serving between 500 and 2,500 customers.
 These are called District Metered Areas(DMA), whose flows and pressure are constantly monitored and compared to billing data in order to assess the level of both commercial and technical losses and to target corrective actions.
 The analysis includes a daily assessment of the minimum flow at night, our main operational indicator of technical losses such as leakage.

-So far 134 DMAs have been activated throughout the country, including flow-meters and chambers, data loggers, pressure monitoring points, and communication links.
 The DMA philosophy has also become a pre-requisite for any new water network, or private network to be taken over by PAEW, and DMAs are created every time one is required.

 Hydraulic models have been built and are being routinely calibrated.
 This allows PAEW to identify both the areas with low pressure and the areas where controlling the water pressure could be implemented as a way to reduce water losses.